-The Act permits the use of 'contingency fee agreements', save in respect of criminal (or quasi-criminal) proceedings, or proceedings in respect of the care of a child or any order under the Children Act (2012 Revision).
+The Act permits the use of 'contingency fee agreements', save in respect of criminal (or quasi-criminal) proceedings, or proceedings in respect of the care of a child or any order under the Children Act.

 Section 3 of the Act essentially defines a contingency fee agreement as an agreement in which the remuneration paid to the attorney for their legal services provided to or on behalf of the client is contingent, in whole or in part, on the successful outcome of the matter at hand.
-This definition therefore encompasses both Conditional Fee Agreements and Contingency Fee Agreements (of the types described above).
+This definition therefore encompasses both Conditional Fee Agreements and Contingency Fee Agreements (as described above).

-The Act and accompanying regulations together provide certain limits on the success fee payable and what portion of a successful client's recovery can be paid to the attorney pursuant to a Conditional Fee Agreement and a Contingency Fee Agreement, as follows:
+The Act and the Private Funding of Legal Services Regulations, 2021 (the Regulations) together specify certain limits on the success fee payable and what portion of a successful client's recovery can be paid to the attorney pursuant to a Conditional Fee Agreement and a Contingency Fee Agreement, as follows:

-• Conditional Fee Agreements: subject to section 4(2) of the Act, where an attorney is entitled to a success fee under a Conditional Fee Agreement, the success fee shall not exceed the attorney's normal fees by more than 100 per cent.
-Section 4(2) of the Act provides a further limitation on the total amount that can be paid to attorney under a Conditional Fee Agreement, where the client's claim is for a money judgment.
-It notes that in such circumstances, the total payable by a client to an attorney shall not exceed the 'prescribed percentage' of the total amount awarded or any amount obtained by the client in consequence of the proceedings, which amount shall not, for the purposes of calculating any excess, include any costs.
-The draft regulations, which are yet to be Gazetted (but which are appended to the Cayman Islands Law Reform Commission's (LRC) review of litigation funding in the Cayman Islands, dated 30 September 2019, found here), note the 'prescribed percentage' as 33.3 per cent.
-Therefore, in summary, pursuant to a Conditional Fee Agreement: an attorney may agree an uplift of up to 100 per cent of their normal fees, albeit the total amount payable to the attorney under the agreement cannot exceed one third of the client's money judgment.
+• Conditional Fee Agreements: under section 4(2) of the Act, the success fee payable to an attorney under a Conditional Fee Agreement shall not be greater than an additional 100 per cent of the attorney's normal fees.
+The success fee is further limited where the client's claim is for a money judgment, in which case the total payable by a client to an attorney shall not exceed the 'prescribed percentage' of the total amount awarded or obtained in the proceedings excluding any costs recovered.
+The 'prescribed percentage' is defined in the Regulations as 33.3 per cent.
+Consequently, pursuant to a Conditional Fee Agreement, an attorney may agree an uplift of up to 100 per cent of their normal fees with their client but the total amount payable to the attorney under the agreement cannot exceed one third of the client's money judgment.

-The above said, an attorney may enter into a either a Conditional Fee Agreement or a Contingency Fee Agreement which provides that the amount paid to the attorney will exceed these thresholds if that is approved by the court.
+The above said, an attorney may enter into a either a Conditional Fee Agreement or a Contingency Fee Agreement which provides for the payment to the attorney of a larger amount than the specified percentages if the agreement to do so is approved by the court.
 Such an application must be brought jointly by the attorney and the client within 90 days of the execution of the agreement.
-The Act specifies certain considerations the court will have regard to when determining such an application, including the nature and complexity of the value of the proceedings.
+The Act specifies the considerations the court will have regard to when determining such an application, which include the nature and complexity of the value of the proceedings.
 Notably, in determining such an application, the court cannot approve a contingency fee which exceeds 40 per cent of the total amount awarded, of any amount obtained by the client or of the value of any property recovered in the proceedings.

-The Act further stipulates that any award of costs or costs obtained as part of a settlement must be excluded when calculating the fee payable to an attorney under a Conditional Fee Agreement and Contingency Fee Agreement unless prior court approval to the contrary has been obtained.
+The Act further stipulates that any award of costs or costs recovered must be excluded when calculating the fee payable to an attorney under a Conditional Fee Agreement or Contingency Fee Agreement unless prior court approval to the contrary has been obtained.